Puerto Rico Only Welcoming Essential Travelers Following Increase in COVID-19 cases

 Puerto Rico has reverted back to its implemented curfew from 10 p.m. to 5 a.m.
 Everyone is required to wear a face mask in public and may be subject to a fine if caught without one.

 Travelers who are deemed essential must present documentation of a negative COVID-19 test taken within 72 hours prior to arrival.
 Those who do not take a coronavirus test ahead of departure can complete testing upon arrival at a certified testing site, but they will need to pay the testing fee and for quarantine until the results arrive.
 A traveler can also opt-out of the COVID-19 testing, but they will have to self-isolate at their own cost for 14 days.

 Travelers must also fill out a Travel Declaration Form and present an Airport Exit Confirmation QR Code.
 The Travel Declaration Form includes information about the passenger’s flight, where they will be staying while in Puerto Rico, and contact information for COVID-19 tracking.

-Visitors should keep an eye on Puerto Rico’s latest travel advisories for the most up-to-date information.
+Visitors with plans to visit should keep an eye on Puerto Rico’s latest travel advisories for the most up-to-date information.